kiringodhwani/RustCheatSheet/README.md

 // a module called tests which holds your tests for the product code.

 #[cfg(test)]	// this attribute says the configuration of the module is test, meaning
-		// cargo only compiles the code in this module when we run cargo test. mod tests {
+		// cargo only compiles the code in this module when we run `cargo test`. mod tests {
     use super::*;   // import everything from the parent module